awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Category: CTR\-driven metric

 **Average after contact work time**  <a name="average-acw-time-historical"></a>
-Average time that an agent spent doing After Contact Work \(ACW\) for their contacts\.
-This is calculated by averaging `AfterContactWorkDuration` \(from the CTR\) for all contacts included in the report, based on the selected filters\.
+Average amount of time that an agent spent doing After Contact Work \(ACW\) for contacts\.
+This is calculated by averaging [AfterContactWorkDuration](ctr-data-model.md#AfterContactWorkDuration-CTR) \(from the CTR\) for all contacts included in the report, based on the selected filters\.
 Type: String \(*hh:mm:ss*\)
 Category: CTR\-driven metric

 **Average agent interaction and customer hold time**  <a name="average-agent-interaction-customer-hold-time-historical"></a>
 Average of the sum of the agent interaction and customer hold time\.
-This is calculated by averaging the sum of the following values from the CTR: `AgentInteractionDuration` and `CustomerHoldDuration`\.
+This is calculated by averaging the sum of the following values from the CTR: [AgentInteractionDuration](ctr-data-model.md#AgentInteractionDuration-CTR) and [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR)\.
 Type: String \(*hh:mm:ss*\)
 Category: CTR\-driven metric